Work is not fully stewarded until it can be passed on.

 The Fragility Of Indispensability

 Many people enjoy being indispensable.
 It proves value.
 It protects status.
-It gives leverage.
+It gives bargaining power.
 It makes others dependent.
 But indispensability can be a failure of stewardship when it exists because knowledge was hoarded, processes were undocumented, or successors were never trained.

 A person may be uniquely gifted.
 That is different from making the work unnecessarily dependent on them.